Getting to Know Your Neighborhood: Jamaica Plain

 3203 Washington St.

-Created to offer Boston cinephiles an extensive selection of independent films, Video Underground has more than 15,000 titles, including many you won’t find online.
-The knowledgeable staff researches films to add to the store’s collection on a daily basis.
-The store also offers local artists a chance to sell their work, such as buttons and tote bags.
-You can buy or rent VHS, DVD, and Blu-ray films here, and the salesclerks will happily order, at no extra cost, any available title they don’t have in stock.
-Films are categorized by subject, such as Drugs & Booze, Comics & Superheroes, and Cops & Criminals.
-The store’s website makes it easy to see what titles are available.
+Video Underground (The VU) supplies Boston cinephiles with more than 17,500 independent films, including many you won’t find online, and the knowledgeable staff adds films to the store’s collection on a daily basis.
+The VU also offers local artists a chance to sell their work, such as buttons and tote bags.
+You can buy or rent DVD and Blu-ray films here, and the salesclerks will happily order, at no extra cost, any available title they don’t have in stock.
+Films are categorized by subject, such as Comics & Superheroes and Cops & Criminals.
+Films are searchable on the store’s website.
+But The VU is more than just a video store.
+They have a 24-seat microcinema where they host regular film screenings and a full-service coffee shop.
+The store is also a micro-batch coffee roaster and sells a wide range of coffee and non-coffee drinks.

 Brassica Kitchen + Café